FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. From the top level of `lila`, execute `./bin/dev run`

 1. Navigate to http://localhost/ with a browser.
 It can take a while to compile some remaining files.

-#### Optional: Setup fishnet for server side analysis and play

-[fishnet](https://github.com/niklasf/fishnet) is a Python script that manages Stockfish instances and lets them communicate with the server.

-1. Install it: `pip install fishnet`

-2. Run it and point it to your local installation: `python -m fishnet --endpoint http://localhost/fishnet` (will do some interactive configuration when started for the first time)

 ## Faster builds